facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Selphi_Component.md

 ### 5.1 finishStatus

 - **1**: The operation was successful.

-- **2**: An error has occurred, which will be indicated in the errorDiagnostic enumerated and, optionally, an extra information message will be displayed in the errorMessage property.
+- **2**: An error has occurred, which will be indicated in the errorDiagnostic string and, optionally, an extra information message will be displayed in the errorMessage property.

 ### 5.2 finishStatusDescription

- Returns the operation's global description.
-It is an optional value.
+- **STATUS_OK**: The operation was successful.
+- **STATUS_ERROR**: An error has occurred, which will be indicated in the errorDiagnostic string and, optionally, an extra information message will be displayed in the errorMessage property.

 ### 5.3 errorMessage